provenant-dev/pcw/README.md

-# kwallet
+# pcw
-command-line wallet based on keripy's kli tool
+Provenant Command-Line Wallet: a wallet based on keripy's kli plus various scripts from GLEIF